MaxenceEs/Training/Flask-framework/01_adopt-pet/README.md

 * Run the `app.py` file (`python sources/adopt-pet/app.py`)

 # Description
 Little project to start to learn `Flask` framework.
-Only two files are used :
-* app.py - contains 3 routes, with `HTML` hard written (compliant to `Jinja` format)
-* helper.py - mock the data
+This project allow to select a type of pet to adopt, and then see more informations on each availables pets.

 # Overview
 ![](./docs/img/synthesis.png)

+# Architecture
+* app.py -**`Launcher`** containing the routes, with `HTML` hard written (compliant to `Jinja` format)
+* helper.py - mock the data

 # Available routes
 * `@app.route('/')`